agoda-com/StructuredMapper/README.md

 - Any method that returns an object of the correct type:
     - `from => PriceFormatter.Format(from.Price, from.CurrencyCode) // synchronous static method call`
     - `from => _countryService.GetCountryName(from.CountryId)       // async service call`
+- A previously built mapping method of the correct signature (composition).
-    - Mapping methods can be synchronous or asynchronous.
+Mapping methods can be synchronous or asynchronous.
 The latter will be transparently run concurrently, potentially improving performance.
-    - A previously built mapping method of the correct signature (composition).

 ## The [`MapperBuilder`](/StructuredMapper/MapperBuilder.cs)
 Mappers are created with a builder, which returns a plain old function.
 The resulting mapping function can be either: